 For some items package content may change.
 In case of any questions, please get in touch.

-Anet E12 is available in orange and black color.
+Anet E12 is available in an orange and black color scheme.
 Its stylish look makes it ideal for both home and professional use.

-The price of Anet E12 is $498.79, which is reasonable considering its functionality.
+The price of Anet E12 is $498.79, which is reasonable considering its functionality and features.